JakeCavaiani/DoD_Discharge/README.md

   - FRCH: 5/30/18 ~15:10 to 10/12/18 ~9:35
 - FRCH pressure data was below 100 (out of water) before 5/18
 - MOOS pressure data was below 100 (out of water) before 5/20
+- Checks at end of Rmarkdown:
+  - Plot of length of timesteps for all sites: 30 minutes
+  - Plot of missing values for all sites

 **2019 Q**
 - Raw PT input time zone: GMT - 8
 - Field book PT start and end times: